subeshf/Lumio_Assigment/README.md

 4️⃣ Run Using TestNG XML

-You can also run directly using:
+You can also run tests directly using:

 testng.xml